Equality, Diversity and Inclusion

 - Produce an equality strategy and annually measure our performance against it

-NHS Shropshire, Telford and Wrekin has obligations under the Human Rights Act 1998 that, as a public body, it must at all times act in a manner compatible with the rights protected in this Act and safeguard these for patients and staff in its care and employment.
+We have obligations under the Human Rights Act 1998 that, as a public body, we must at all times act in a manner compatible with the rights protected in this Act and safeguard these for patients and staff in our care and employment.
 Human rights are underpinned by a set of common values and have been adopted by the NHS under the acronym FREDA.
 The FREDA principles represent:

 - Fairness, e.g. fair and transparent grievance and complaints procedures